Sales Prospecting Techniques

 Sales Prospecting Techniques: Narrow Your Focus

 Once I see a list of all the closed / won deals over the past 12-month period, I take out the “grand slam” deals and I remove the smallest deals as well.
 Not the “singles” but the “oh I can’t believe we are about to take this deal” sale.
-After all, the last thing we want to do is go after more of those type of prospects, right?
+After all, the last thing we want to do is go after more of those types of prospects, right?

 So now that you have a scrubbed list of your primary clients, look for patterns.

 You may notice that companies in the Computer Software field who are in the USA and have 100 – 250 employees and annual revenue of 10 million+ is one of your most popular, most profitable ICP’s.

 However, Logistics and Supply Chain companies that are in Canada and have 250 – 500 employees, and have annual revenue of 1 million to 10 million are one of your top ICP’s as well.